A generalisation of the deformation variety: Porous horo-normal surfaces

-We insert a pillow between $\tri^{1}$ and $\tri^{2}$ (as an operation on $\mathcal{T}$ rather than $\til{\mathcal{T}}$).
-If $n=2$, and the strip $\sigma$ has only two triangles, then we are in configuration $1_1$ of figure \ref{pillows_E0.pdf}.
-When we insert the pillow the previously disconnected components of $\til{R_\text{in}}$ become connected for both children of $S$.
-Otherwise we are in configuration $3$, the added edge $f\in \mathcal{E}'_+$ and we have two new triangles which have $f$ as an edge.
-Both of these triangles are of type 21, and one of them is arranged together with $\tri^{3}$ in configuration $3$ of figure \ref{pillows_E0.pdf} (if $n>3$) or configuration $1_1$ (if $n=3$).
-We repeat, inserting pillows until we reach the same situation as when $n=2$, and the previously disconnected components of $\til{R_\text{in}}$ become connected.
-See figure \ref{pillows_in_strip.pdf}.\\
+First consider the case that where $\tri_{1}, \tri_{n}$ are type 21 and $\tri_{2}, \ldots, \tri_{n-1}$ are type 3.
+(This is the case illustrated in Figure \ref{pillows_in_strip.pdf}.)
+We insert pillows along the strip $\sigma'$, as in Algorithm \ref{insert pillows}.
+If $n=2$, and the strip $\sigma$ has only two triangles, then we are in configuration $1_1$ of Figure \ref{pillows_E0.pdf}.
+When we insert the pillow, the descendants of the previously disconnected components of $\til{R_\text{in}}$ become connected for both possible children of $S$.
+Otherwise, after the first pillow insertion we are in configuration $3$, the added edge $f$ is positive-length and we have two new triangles which have $f$ as an edge.
+Both of these triangles are of type 21, and one of them (the new triangle added to the front of the new strip to form $\sigma'_1$) is arranged together with $\tri_{3}$ in configuration $3$ of Figure \ref{pillows_E0.pdf} (if $n>3$) or configuration $1_1$ (if $n=3$).
+We repeat, as in Algorithm \ref{insert pillows}, inserting pillows until we reach the same situation as when $n=2$, and the descendants of the previously disconnected components of $\til{R_\text{in}}$ become connected.
+See Figure \ref{pillows_in_strip.pdf}.
+Notice that pillow insertions early in the strip may split edges that the strip revisits.
+However, all of the splits of these edges will be zero-length edges, since the original edges were also zero-length edges.
+So the the pairs of triangles we insert pillows along are still in configuration $3$, or $1_1$ at the very end.\\

-It is possible that some early pillow insertions could affect our ability to perform later pillow insertions, if some edge or triangle of our strip $\sigma$ has been replaced by splits.
-By remark \ref{splits_connected} however, we only care about connecting along the strip to either the edges of the last triangle in $\til{\mathcal{E}}_+$, or some split of them.
-We proceed as follows:\\

-Suppose that we have inserted pillows along the strip up to and including $\tri^k$.
-Then we have a triangle $\tri^{k}_*$ of type 21 with one vertex shared with $\tri^{1}$, and the edge opposite that vertex, $e^{k}_*$ is either $e^{k}$ or a split of it.
-Call the current tetrahedralisation $\mathcal{T}^{k}$.
-The next triangle of the strip, $\tri^{k+1}\in \til{\mathcal{T}}$ may have been replaced by splits of it in $\mathcal{T}^{k}$, and there may even be no split of $\tri^{k+1}$ which has $e^{k}_*$ as an edge.
-See the left diagram of figure \ref{strip_detour.pdf} for an example.\\